SverreNystad/gpt-dungeon-master/cc-srd5.md

 ### Druid Circle

-At 2nd level, you choose to identify with a circle of druids (see "[Druid Circles](#section-druid-circles)").
+At 2nd level, you choose to identify with a [circle of druids](#section-druid-circles).
 Your choice grants you features at 2nd level and again at 6th, 10th, and 14th level.

 ### Timeless Body